 Primes Are Energy Levels: The Montgomery-Odlyzko Conjecture

-In October 2024, the largest known prime was discovered — 41 million digits, found by a GPU cluster.
+In October 2024, the largest known prime was announced — 41 million digits, found by a GPU-assisted GIMPS search.
 But the deepest prime story is not about record-breaking numbers.
 It is about a 1972 teatime conversation at the Institute for Advanced Study, a pair correlation formula, and the suspicion — numerically confirmed to extraordinary precision — that the zeros of the Riemann zeta function are the energy levels of an undiscovered quantum system.

 Spiral Out: Tool's Lateralus, the Fibonacci Sequence, and the Mathematics of Musical Structure